moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 Expected Output
 ---------------
-Watch the `YouTube video demo <https://youtu.be/_5siHkFQPBQ>`_ for expected output.
+See the `YouTube video <https://youtu.be/_5siHkFQPBQ>`_ at the top of this tutorial for expected output.
 In Rviz, we should be able to see the following:
  1. The robot moves its arm to the pose goal to its front.
  2. The robot moves its arm to the joint goal at its side.
  3. The robot moves its arm back to a new pose goal while maintaining the end-effector level.